sarnold/pyserv/README.rst

 entry points and some daemon scripts.
 The latest addition includes TFTP server support in both console and daemon formats.

+.. note:: Okay, a tftpy_ server class is not technically threaded, but it
+          *does* set ``threading.event`` and handles multiple client sessions via a ``select`` loop.

-They exist mainly to handle simple requests for local files in a small-ish engineering/development environment.
+These tools exist mainly to handle simple requests for local files in a small-ish engineering/development environment.

 .. important:: This is **not** intended for Internet/intranet use and has absolutely **no** security.
 This is intended mainly for development